 Since Ladakh tourism has boomed a lot of families have also started traveling to this high altitude cold desert.
 The questions like “Can I make a family trip to Ladakh with Kids?” or “Is it possible to visit Ladakh with Infants?“, etc.. have increased tremendously as people from all walks of life are planning Leh Ladakh trip every year.

 In this article, let us look at some of the answers to such questions, general know-how, and tips on planning a vacation to Leh Ladakh with Kids.

 New Born Travel Warning

-First and the foremost, it is highly recommended that you DO NOT PLAN and completely avoid ANY travel, be it to a high altitude place or a low altitude or just in plains, if your baby or infant* is less than 3+ months old, STRICTLY.
+First and foremost, it is highly recommended that you DO NOT PLAN and completely avoid ANY travel, be it to a high altitude place or a low altitude or just in plains, if your baby or infant* is less than 3+ months old, STRICTLY.

-Well, my personal choice would be to at least wait for any travel until your baby is not at least a 12+ months old.
+Well, my personal choice would be to at least wait for any travel until your baby is not at least 12+ months old.
 Then based upon the place you choose to travel, you can decide if that place is safe for travel or not.

 This article is not any medical advice and should not be treated one.
 At any stage PLEASE CONSULT your pediatrician before making any decision for traveling with infants or kids.

 Download your FREE high-resolution version pdf copy of this infographic guide about tips for traveling to Ladakh with kids.
 If, you liked it and found it helpful, please feel free to share it with your family and friends to help them too.

 What about traveling to Ladakh with infants?

 Kids or Infants* or Babies* more than 3+ months old may similarly react to high altitude as an adult.
 They have similar tolerance to high altitude.
 It is because, as per medical advice, after three months, all the organs, including lungs, which helps in the respiration, are grown of the normally born healthy babies.
 But the case is different for premature babies or babies with some health problems.